Top-down view of dried Huang Qi slices spilling from a kraft package onto a clay-colored background.

 Traditional TCM Dosing

-Classical Chinese medicine texts recommend 9-30 grams of crude Astragalus root daily in decoction for general wellness and immune support.
-For chronic conditions or intensive immune building, practitioners may prescribe 30-60 grams daily.
-In some clinical applications for serious conditions like post-stroke recovery, doses up to 250-400 grams have been used under professional supervision.11
+Classical Chinese medicine texts recommend 9 to 30 grams of crude Astragalus root daily in decoction for general wellness and immune support.
+For chronic conditions or intensive immune building, practitioners may prescribe 30 to 60 grams daily.
+In some clinical applications for serious conditions like post-stroke recovery, doses up to 250 to 400 grams have been used under professional supervision.11

 Modern Supplementation Guidelines

-For Stress Management: 400-800mg standardized extract daily, preferably divided into two doses with meals.
+For Stress Management: 400 to 800 mg standardized extract daily, preferably divided into two doses with meals.

-For Seasonal Wellness: Begin 4-6 weeks before high-demand seasons (cold/flu season, allergy season) and continue throughout.
+For Seasonal Wellness: Begin 4 to 6 weeks before high-demand seasons (cold and flu season, allergy season) and continue throughout.
 Astragalus builds immunity gradually rather than providing immediate effects.

-Duration: Traditional use suggests taking Astragalus for 8-12 weeks, evaluating effects, then either continuing or cycling off for 2-4 weeks.
+Duration: Traditional use suggests taking Astragalus for 8 to 12 weeks, evaluating effects, then either continuing or cycling off for 2 to 4 weeks.
 Many practitioners recommend taking breaks from immune tonics during active infections, resuming after fever subsides.

 Optimal Timing